hpe-dev-incubator/hpe-dev-portal/content/blog/multitenancy-for-kubernetes-clusters-using-hpe-alletra-6000-and-nimble-storage.md

 ## Ephemeral Inline Volumes

 End users that deploy applications on Kubernetes that require ephemeral storage at a capacity beyond of what a worker node is capable of providing, may use Ephemeral Inline Volumes.
 Before multitenancy, Kubernetes administrators had to share the `Secret` with the end user to allow provisioning of the Ephemeral Inline Volume.
-That is not very practical for a lot of reasons.
+That is not very practical from a security standpoint as application administrators would have privileges on the storage array.
 Now, the end user may request a separate tenant to allow management of Ephemeral Inline Volumes securely for their application.

 Example.